Delphotostock - Fotolia

 “It does so without any actual assessment of the UK data protection regime as it will apply from 1 January 2021, and without following the process for adequacy decisions,” he added.

-It found that although they were legally valid, companies still have a responsibility to ensure that those they shared the data with granted privacy protections equivalent to those contained in EU law.
+It found that although they were legally valid, companies still have a responsibility to ensure that those they share data with grant privacy protections equivalent to those contained in EU law.

-According to Max Schrems, the founder of noyb.eu, who filed the original complaint against Facebook in 2013 that led to the CJEU’s decision (colloquially known as Schrems II), there is a legal conflict between what the GDPR and treaty says.
+According to Max Schrems, the founder of noyb.eu, who filed the original complaint against Facebook in 2013 that led to the CJEU’s decision (colloquially known as Schrems II), there is a legal conflict between what the GDPR and the treaty say.